Image to Grid

 Palette House Mapping

 Living the Grid does not modify game files or import images directly.
 It turns your source image into a Palette House reference: a grid size, matched colors, optional row and column labels, and a numbered pattern you can copy by hand in-game.
+If you are researching direct save-file replacement, read the TomoTexture download and safety notes before installing any external Windows executable.

 The app grid is a planning guide.
 In the game, the final result depends on the canvas area, brush shape, brush size, and how consistently you copy each cell.
 Use the exported numbered pattern as the source of truth while you paint.